stacklane/docs/🗄/Article/models/fields.md

 # Options {#options}

-`options` are a special purpose string field, limited to pre-configured string values.
+`options` are a special purpose string field, limited to pre-configured values.
 The options / values must be entirely lower case, using single byte letters.

 ## Example {#options-example}